Digital Marketing Agency | SEO, Paid Social & PPC

 Credential stuffing refers to the practice of attempting to get access to a large number of private accounts by using previously stolen passwords.
 Passwords that have been stolen are easily accessible online.
 When a website is hacked, the details of its users may be taken, and the hacker will frequently resell these details.

-The act of obtaining these user data and then testing them out on a large number of websites in bulk is what is known as “credential stuffing.”
+The act of obtaining this user data and then testing them out on a large number of websites in bulk is what is known as “credential stuffing.”
 Because passwords are frequently reused, it is common practice to use the same login and password combination to log in to a number of different accounts.

 Spreading Passwords Around